SixLabors/docs/articles/fonts/hintingandshaping.md

 # Hinting and Shaping

-Hinting and shaping both affect the final appearance of text, but they are not the same stage and they do not solve the same problem.
+Hinting and shaping are often mentioned in the same breath because both influence the final appearance of text.
+For newcomers, it helps to separate them early: shaping decides which glyphs and positions the layout engine should use, while hinting adjusts outlines for pixel-oriented rendering.

 Shaping answers "which glyphs should this text use, and where do those glyphs go?"